OleHolmNielsen/Slurm_tools/showuserlimits/README.md

                      cpu:       Limit = 7000000, current value = 2800752
 ```

-If the user uses multiple associations with partitions or clusters,
+If the user has multiple associations with different partitions or clusters,
 it is useful to narrow down the listings to a particular partition or cluster,
 for example: